 (Free parking, continental breakfast, lunch, luncheon speaker)

 What is Quality Time with PR Minds?

 Quality Time with PR Minds is a complementary effort to PRSA-LA’s annual Don Perkins Grant.
 Founded in 2004 by PRSA-LA members Dawn Wilcox, APR, and Victoria Lelash, APR, Quality Time was created in response to the increasing number of applications the chapter receives for the annual Don Perkins Community Service Grant as well as the ongoing requests for pro bono assistance.

 Quality Time is a one day event where teams of PR volunteers provide free assistance to local nonprofit organizations that may not have the funds or resources to retain professional PR counsel.
 Through one-on-one brainstorm sessions, PR teams and the organizations they are matched with identify opportunities and tackle challenges to build stronger communication between the nonprofits and their publics.

 Quality Time is about giving our greatest assets – our time and knowledge – to the organizations that are supporting and improving the communities in which we live and work.
 We aim to inspire, encourage and empower nonprofit professionals to create and sustain successful communication efforts.
 In the process, Quality Time also provides PR volunteers the opportunity to grow as professionals through brainstorming, networking and mentoring.
 For many Quality Time volunteers, the event offers the chance to take their strategic and creative thinking to a new level.

 Since 2004, Quality Time has become a movement within PRSA.
 Chapters across the country continue to adopt the event as part of their community service programs.
-In total, 18 events have been held and more than 2500 hours of counseling time have been donated to hundreds of nonprofits.
+In total, more than 20 events have been held and more than 2500 hours of counseling time have been donated to hundreds of nonprofits.